Worried your critical illness will leave you and your family in severe debt?

 • Own occupation – total disability is defined as the inability to perform one’s occupation.

 Payment is upon diagnosis of a critical illness.
-Some of the critical illnesses are:
+Some of the illnesses are:

 • Alzheimer’s disease